 The use of cold-formed steel (CFS) has gained increased popularity in structural applications in recent years, offering an efficient alternative to hot-rolled steel construction.
 Structures made of CFS have many advantages compared to their hot-rolled counterparts, such as being lightweight, resilient, sustainable and cost-effective.

 CFS buildings typically rely on load-bearing stud walls to transfer gravity loads down to the foundation as line loads.
-These stud walls are invariably cladded on both sides with various materials (e.g. gypsum board, OSB, plywood), and their behaviour under lateral loading is summarised in the study of Sharafi et al. [1].
+These stud walls are invariably cladded on both sides with various materials (e.g. gypsum board, OSB, plywood) and their behaviour under lateral loading is summarised in a study by Sharafi et al. [1].
 This sheathing participates in resisting in-plane lateral forces through its diaphragm stiffness and also increases the axial capacity of the vertical steel elements by increasing their resistance against global, local and distortional buckling [2].
 However, current design standards such as Eurocode 3, Part 1-3 [3] do not contain design provisions to account for composite action between the studs and the sheathing, instead necessitating an “all-steel” design approach.
 In this case, it is necessary to use bracing members to resist lateral forces, for example, in the form of X-shaped strap braces.

 Strap-braced stud walls, which are the focus of this study, consist of a steel frame made up of top and bottom tracks, intermediate studs and chord studs, and diagonal straps [4].
 Generally, a bridging element is also used at the wall mid-height to reduce the buckling length of the vertical elements.
 An example is provided in Fig. 1.
 In this system, the lateral forces are transferred from the straps to the chord studs, and through the hold-down devices to the anchor rods, eventually finding their way into the foundation.
 The straps experiencing compression are considered to yield no contribution to the lateral resistance, due to their high slenderness and ensuing susceptibility to buckling [5].